 The Adoption Process

 Are you ready to add a child to your family through adoption?
 Wonderful!
 We can help you every step of the way.
-Please contact us for a free 30 minute consultation.
-If you would like to do your own research, this article will provide an overview of the process and factors which go into an adoption.
+This page will provide an overview of the process and factors which go into an adoption.

 An Adoption can be a rather technical and complicated case, depending on factors such as whether it is a Step-Parent Adoption of a child; whether you are willing or wanting to adopt a child who has been removed from a home by Texas Child Protective Services; whether the child legally has a Presumed Father (which may be the case even if the father has been uninvolved with the child, and maybe, even if the father does not even know that he has the child); whether both of the child’s parents are cooperating with the adoption process; and whether one or both of the child’s parents are absent or missing.